Libby Clark

-Libby Elizabeth Clark (1918–2012) was an African-American journalist whose accomplishments included founding a magazine in Los Angeles, working as a newspaper writer, and forming her own public relations firm.
+Elizabeth "Libby" Clark (1917 or 1918 – January 23, 2012) was an African-American journalist whose accomplishments included founding a magazine in Los Angeles, working as a newspaper writer, and forming her own public relations firm.

 Early years

+A native of Chester, Pennsylvania, Clark was one of at least six children born to Samuel W. Clark and Emily G. Smith.

-Clark was a native of Chester, Pennsylvania and a graduate of Columbia University.
+Clark was a graduate of Columbia University.